cortex-js/compute-engine/src/docs/guide-symbols.md

 **To forget about all the symbols in the current scope**, use `ce.forget()` without any arguments.

 Note that only symbols in the current scope are forgotten.
-If a definition for the symbol existed in a previous scope, that definition will now be in effect.{.notice--info}
+If assumptions about the symbol existed in a previous scope, those assumptions will be in effect when returning to the previous scope.{.notice--info}